Home

 The check list of articles below will help you prepare to coach your team.
 You will notice that I haven't even listed any drills, strategies or game situations yet.
 There is a lot more to being a coach.
 You will find tips for dealing with parents, players, injuries, safety and much more.
 The new coach will wish that someone had told them about these things, before they had agreed to coach.
 Now that you have committed to coaching, this information will help you better prepare for what lies ahead.

-Dealing with Parents has to be on your coaches check list.
+Dealing with Parentshas to be on your coaches check list.
 Parents can be your biggest source of help or your biggest headache.
 Learn how to work with them and you will have their support.
 The roles a parent plays in supporting their young athlete can make such a big difference in their development.
 This article will help you and get them on your side right up front.

-Dealing with Players This can be the most rewarding part of coaching.
+Dealing with PlayersThis can be the most rewarding part of coaching.
 Seeing them develop as players and genuine nice people is great.
 Our goal as coaches is to teach the game and its elements to our players while building their confidence and self esteem.
 You can add building teamwork and respect for team mates, coaches, opponents and parents/fans and safety into the list of your goals.

-Sportsmanship is an item on your coaches check list.
+Sportsmanshipis an item on your coaches check list.
 No matter how competitive we can get, this is just a game.
 Nobodies’ life or livelihood is riding on what happens in a game or at practice.
 Our job as youth coaches is to teach the game and its elements to our players while building their confidence and self esteem.
 The most valuable life lesson that our players should get out of the game is sportsmanship.

 You should always have a practice plan written down and laid out including the timing of each segment of practice.
 A good practice plan takes a little effort, but will keep your practices focused and productive.
 This topic will be discussed in more detail later, but here is a Practice Plans Preview.

-Coaching-Fastpitch Practice Plan Newsletter
+Coaching-Fastpitch Newsletter

-This season, I am coaching a young 12U team.
-We will be practicing twice a week until the season starts, then we will only practice once per week.
-We play games two nights per week and we will be doing tournaments.
-I will be writing a practice plan for each week and I will send my plan to you through the Coaching-Fastpitch Practice Plans Newsletter.
-The practice plan that I will be using would be good for 10U and 12U teams.
-When the issues go out each week, I will archive a copy.
-Click here to see past issues of this newsletter.
-That way, if you do not sign up until week five of the season, you will be able to catch up with what I have done during my practices.
-You will also have access to the Fastpitch Drills page which details the drills that will be on the Coaching-Fastpitch newsletter.
-You can follow my plan if you like, you can modify it is you like or you can create your own plan if you like.
+I was coaching a young 12U team in the summer of 2010.
+We practiced twice a week until the season started, then we only practice once per week.
+We play games two nights per week and we also played weekend tournaments.
+I wrote a practice plan for each week and sent my plan to those who had signed up for the Coaching-Fastpitch Newsletter.
+The practice plan that I used is good for 10U and 12U teams.
+Click here to see past issues of this newsletter.You will also have access to the Fastpitch Drills page which details the drills that are in the Coaching-Fastpitch newsletter.
+You can follow my plan if you like, you can modify it as you like or you can create your own plan.

 Enter your E-mail Address